danb0b/danb0b.github.io/_recipes/sweet-potato-pie.md

 -   1 tsp salt
 -   spice to taste (1/4 tsp each)

-DIRECTIONS:\
+## Directions

 1. Preheat oven to 450F.
-Bake for 30 minutes.\
+Bake for 30 minutes.